Vi-Kitten/personal-site/content/blogs/the-chiral-product.md

 ```

 > Shockingly this only takes two axioms.
+>
+> From these axioms one may derive dereferencing, mutable member access, matching through mutation, and the chaining of mutable borrows.

 The signature of `mutate` ensures that impurities cannot be introduced to the value being modified, this keeps the strict garuntees of the chiral product producted agains sneaky deadlocks.
 This also means it is safe to treat a `&mut (Pure a)` as a `&mut a`, removing a potential function colouring issue that we can codify with a 3rd and final mutation axiom: